 “Flex your lats for me,” said no woman ever.

 For those and many other reasons, the lats will forever remain an underground muscle.
-You can call them Batmen if you want, but they will still remain anonymous.

 Pull-ups and Rows